Scalingo/documentation/_posts/platform/app/2000-01-01-custom-error-page.md

 tags: app custom error page
 ---

-Our router may return an error page in various cases, when an application is unreachable:
+Our routers may return an error page in various cases, when an application is unreachable:

-- The amount of container for the application is 0.
+- There is no running container.
-- TODO no front == no web containers?!
+- The application has no web container running but other type of containers are.
-- The application returns a 5XX error.
+- The application crashed or cut the connection unexpectedly.
 - The application <a href="{% post_url platform/internals/2000-01-01-routing %}#timeouts">timed out</a>.

 In these cases, Scalingo's routers return an error page like the following: